RikkaApps/Shizuku-API/README.md

 There are no restrictions on non-SDK APIs in the user service process.
 However, the User Service process is not a valid Android application process.
 Therefore, even if you can acquire a `Context` instance, many APIs, such as `Context#registerReceiver` and `Context#getContentResolver` will not work.
 You will need to dig into Android source code to find out how things work.

-Be aware that, to let the service to use the latest code, "Run/Debug congfigurations" - "Always install with package manager" in Android Studio should be checked.
+Be aware that, to let the service to use the latest code, "Run/Debug configurations" - "Always install with package manager" in Android Studio should be checked.

 * Start the User Service